harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/native-helm-quickstart.md

 :::note

-**Create a Project for your new CD Pipeline:** if you don't already have a Harness Project, create a Project for your new CD Pipeline.
+**Create a Project for your new CD Pipeline:** If you don't already have a Harness Project, create a Project for your new CD Pipeline.
 Ensure that you add the **Continuous Delivery** module to the Project.
-See [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization).
+Go to [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization).

 :::